-☑ The stranded wire can be seen inside the clamping bracket chamber.
+The stranded wire can be seen inside the clamping bracket chamber.

-4. If the stranded wire is not visible in the chamber, the cable is not correctly inserted and the connector must be reassembled.
+If the stranded wire is not visible in the chamber, the cable is not correctly inserted and the connector must be reassembled.
 To do this, the cable must be removed from the connector.

-Release the clamping bracket.
+5. To take out the cable, loosen the clamping bracket.
 To do so, insert a screwdriver (blade width: 3.5 mm) into the clamping bracket and pry the clamping bracket open.

-Remove the cable and go back to step 2.

-5. Push the swivel nut up to the thread and tighten (torque: 2 Nm).
+- 6. Remove the cable and go back to step 2. - 7.
+Push the swivel nut up to the thread and tighten (torque: 2 Nm).